debois/elm-dom/README.md

 # DOM traversal for Elm event-handlers and ports

 Library for reading information off the DOM.
-Use this if you need to discover geometry information (width, position, ...) of rendered elements.
+Use this if you need to discover information (width, position, className, ...) of rendered elements.

 Elm has two major hurdles to overcome when working with the DOM: